-(a) address-type name: rfc822

-(b) syntax for mailbox addresses

-RFC822 mailbox addresses are generally expected to be of the form where "route" and "addr-spec" are defined in [2], and the "domain" portions of both "route" and "addr-spec" are fully-qualified domain names that are registered in the DNS.
+- (a) address-type name: rfc822 - (b) syntax for mailbox addresses where "route" and "addr-spec" are defined in [2], and the "domain" portions of both "route" and "addr-spec" are fully-qualified domain names that are registered in the DNS.
 However, an MTA MUST NOT modify an address obtained from the message envelope to force it to conform to syntax rules.